Loading

 Praxiteles Sculptures

-One of the beat known Ancient Greek sculptors was Praxiteles, 4th century BC, who made some of the most accomplished sculptures of Clerical Antiquity.
+One of the beat known Ancient Greek sculptors was Praxiteles, 4th century BC, who made some of the most accomplished sculptures of Classical Antiquity.
 His original works were probably in bronze and have been lost, but his works can be seen in the hundreds of Roman copies of his statues in Museums.

 Ancient Greek City States of Classical Antiquity